adhi2k/-Stopwatch-web-application/README.md

 # Stopwatch Web Application

 A simple stopwatch web application built using HTML, CSS, and JavaScript.
-The application features a 3D video background, start/stop/reset functionality, split times, and informational details displayed at the bottom-right corner of the screen.
+The application features start/stop/reset functionality, and split times.

 ## Features

 - **Start/Stop/Reset**: Controls to manage the stopwatch.
 - **Split Times**: Record and display split times during the stopwatch session.
-- **3D Video Background**: A visually appealing video plays in the background.
-- **Info Details**: Displays additional information or credits in the bottom-right corner.

 ## Technologies Used

 - **HTML**: Structure of the web page.